Introduction

 When school teams interpret universal screening results, they should keep in mind that reading diagnostic assessments have components targeting decoding difficulties that also include components such as oral language comprehension difficulties.
 A child may have more than one of these issues, but when considering dyslexia, it is decoding difficulties that are most prevalent.
 If a child has poor decoding ability (determined by universal screener or teacher or parent observation), it is useful to further assess for the following decoding sub processes:

 These essentially are the components taught through Phonemic Awareness and Phonics instruction, two of the “Five Pillars of Reading” that make up a standard early reading curriculum (the other three being fluency, vocabulary and comprehension; National Reading Panel, 2001).
-Dyslexia screener information has been provided in the KDE Approved Universal Screeners Comparison Chart.
+Dyslexia screener information has been provided in the KDE Approved Universal Screeners Comparison Chart and a one-pager regarding the Tests of Dyslexia is now available.

 Diagnostic Assessments